anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Write your plans in pencil and give God the eraser.
+Quote: You can only grow if you're willing to feel awkward and uncomfortable when you try something new.

-By: Paulo Coelho
+By: Brian Tracy